Fact-checked

 Between the fibers are the main cells of the dermis - fibroblasts.
 Fibroblasts are biosynthetic factories that produce various compounds (components of the intercellular matrix of the dermis, enzymes, signal molecules, etc.).

-4th layer - fatty tissue
+4th layer - adipose tissue